nihalh01/cosi/README.md

 10. **Polygon** - Shows the area that can be reached from the reference point as a heat map, depending on the previously entered parameters.

-**2) Accessibility in the area**
-Shows the coverage and accessibility of a previously specified type of facility (e.g. kindergartens) in the specified catchment area (planning area).
-The catchment area is the distance from the respective facility and can be specified in time or in meters.
+**2) Accessibility in the area** shows the coverage and accessibility of a previously specified type of facility (e.g., kindergartens) in the defined catchment area (planning area).
+The catchment area is the distance from the facility and can be specified in time or meters.
 Accessibility depends on the means of transport specified.

 ![Illustration 7th - Accessibility in the area](https://user-images.githubusercontent.com/79461871/127782106-b66ef81e-928a-4f1f-87c6-ba404c0d8a18.JPG)